aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-transition-effects/slide-transition-effects/_index.md

 ### 1. Installation

 To begin, you need to have Aspose.Slides for .NET installed.
-If you haven't already, download and install it from the official website.
+If you haven't already, download and install it from the website.

 - Download Aspose.Slides for .NET: [Download Link](https://releases.aspose.com/slides/net/)